 Each person gives advice based on the things that work in their lives.
 And their advice might not work for us.

-🗝 We need to learn to look at different opinions or resources from different individuals and not only from one.
+🗝 We need to learn to look at different opinions or resources from other individuals and not only from one.

 10,000 Hours Rule

-To get good in something is all about hard work and put thousands of hours into it.
+To get good at something is all about hard work and putting thousands of hours into it.

 Practicing is very important to sharpen a skill.
 However, many other factors are involved, such as genetics, personality, upbringing, etc. So there are researches that debunk this theory.

-We need to learn to be an efficient learner, to learn smart.
+We need to learn to be efficient learners, to learn smart.

 🗝 We need to know how to strategize, use different techniques, and spend a decent amount of time of practice to take us to our goal instead of putting too many hours into practicing.

 Last but not least, you can find me on Twitter.
 Let's connect! 😊